 The level of own funds required to be held by the Firm is driven by material harms that might be incurred by the firm, its clients and the markets it operates in.
-Material own funds risk identified in the ICARA process include business risk, market risk, and operational risks.
+Material own funds risk identified in the ICARA process include business risk, competitor risk, and credit (exstandardised model) risk.